yurisuika/Zehn/README.md

   * Three buttons to select between displaying the Activity feed, the Community feed, and the Details panels for a game entry are found added to the playbar.
 * On the friends list window...
   * The current user container is toggled via the menu button in the upper-left corner.
 It is hidden by default.
+* On the chat window...
+  * The channel list, member list, and settings buttons are toggled via three buttons added in the group chat header bar.

 #### Versions
 Zehn features both a static and a live version!